-THz communication/sensing systems and AI/ML [463]- [465] can benefit from each other synergistically.
+THz communication/sensing systems and AI/ML [457]-[459] can benefit from each other synergistically.
 There are several facets of THz systems that can benefit from the application of AI techniques and ML algorithms in 6G and beyond networks.
 For example, AI/ML can be employed for (a) signal processing to enhance the quality of THz signals and reduce noise; (b) THz channel estimation to be maintained over long distances and not be affected by atmospheric effects; and (c) the optimization of error correction codes and modulation schemes.
 On the one hand, the performance, effectiveness, and dependability of THz systems and networks can be improved through the utilization of AI/ML approaches.
 On the other hand, THz systems can offer high-speed wireless data transfer and high-accuracy sensing capabilities that can be helpful for the deployment of AI/ML services.

-In addition, AI/ML algorithms can be utilized to create intelligent and data-driven THz communications and sensing systems capable of adapting to quickly changing environmental conditions.
-For instance, with advanced AI/ML algorithms, self-healing, self-optimizing, and self-regulating THz communications networks that can modify their parameters autonomously to maintain goal performance and service levels can be created.
+In addition, AI/ML technologies can be utilized to create intelligent and data-driven THz communications and sensing systems with being capable of adapting to quickly changing environmental conditions.
+For instance, with advanced AI/ML algorithms, a self-healing, self-optimizing, and self-regulating THz communication and sensing network can be built that can modify their parameters autonomously to maintain required performance and service levels.
 Moreover, AI/ML can be utilized in THz imaging and sensing application use-case scenarios, including security screening, medical diagnosis, industrial inspection, and many others.
 THz images can be processed using AI/ML algorithms to extract enrichment and/or useful information, resulting in more accurate and reliable results.

-The strong synergistic relationship between AI/ML and THz systems has also been demonstrated by a large number of recent studies published in cutting-edge academic journals and conferences.
-During our research, we found three papers, [61], [105], [466], that provide a comprehensive overview of various aspects of the AI/ML applicability in THz systems and future research directions in this domain.
-To be specific, the authors in [61] provide a survey and overview of the current state-of-the-art research in THz communication, including signal processing, front-end chip design, channel modeling, modulation schemes, and resource management.
+The synergistic relationship between AI/ML and THz systems has also been demonstrated by some recently published works.
+During our investigation, we found three papers [55], [107], [460], which provide an overview of various aspects of the AI/ML applicability in THz systems and future research directions in this domain.
+To be specific, the authors in [55] provide a survey of the current state-of-the-art research in THz communication, including signal processing, frontend chip design, channel modeling, modulation schemes, and resource management.
 The paper also highlights the challenges and opportunities in 6G THz communications systems and discusses the potential applications of THz communications in various fields.
-Reference [466] provides a comprehensive review of the recent achievements and future challenges of ML in THz communication.
-More specifically, the paper summarizes the state-of-the-art research on MLbased THz imaging, sensing, and communications systems, including signal processing, feature extraction, classification, and optimization.
+Reference [460] provides a comprehensive review of the recent achievements and future challenges of ML in THz communication.
+More specifically, the paper summarizes the state-of-the-art research on ML-based THz imaging, sensing, and communications systems, including signal processing, feature extraction, classification, and optimization.
 The paper also discusses the potential applications of ML in THz technology, such as medical diagnosis, security screening, and wireless communication, and outlines the future research directions and challenges in this field.
-The authors of [105] cover the fundamentals of THz sensing, including sources of THz radiation, detection techniques, and applications.
+The authors of [107] cover the fundamentals of THz sensing, including sources of THz radiation, detection techniques, and applications.
 This paper presents a comprehensive survey of signal processing techniques, including time-domain and frequency-domain methods, feature extraction, and classification.
 It also reviews recent developments in ML-based THz sensing and highlights the challenges and future directions for signal processing and ML techniques in THz sensing.

-Finally, and in addition to the above three overview papers related to THz communications systems, there exist a number of papers that study ML techniques for time-domain spectroscopy and THz imaging [106], the application of AI in THz healthcare technologies [467], two types of low-cost THz tags using ML-assisted algorithms [468], and molecular screening for THz detection using ML-assisted techniques [469].
+Finally, and in addition to the above three overview papers related to THz communications systems, there exist a number of papers that study ML techniques for time-domain spectroscopy and THz imaging [108], the application of AI in THz healthcare technologies [461], two types of low-cost THz tags using ML-assisted algorithms [462], and molecular screening for THz detection using ML-assisted techniques [463].